Understand the Difference Between Web Personalization and Personalization

 The Difference is Data

 Genuine web personalization makes use of the information gathered from user interactions, so elements such as web banners display personalized messages specific to the current user.
-A main banner may read “Welcome Back, John” instead of just “Welcome to our Site!”
+The main banner may read “Welcome Back, John” instead of just “Welcome to our Site!”
 Likewise, if the customer was referred from, Drupal.org for example, you don’t want to be highlighting all the great things your company does with WordPress.
 It’s not relevant or appropriate.
 But with the use of dynamic content and the data collected, your website automatically presents a personalized message indicating the referrer as Drupal.

 Cut Through the Noise, Focus Your Message